Heledd Fychan

-Heledd Fychan (born 20 September 1980) is a Welsh politician and a former director of policy and political education for Plaid Cymru.
-She was elected to the Senedd for the South Wales Central region in May 2021.
+Heledd Fychan (born 20 September 1980) is a Welsh politician, who represented South Wales Central from May 2021 to April 2026, and Pontypridd Cynon Merthyr since May 2026.
+She is a former director of policy and political education for Plaid Cymru.

 Early life and education

 Fychan is originally from Anglesey, and is the daughter of the late Vaughan Hughes, a broadcaster, journalist and local councillor — and Angharad Anwyl.
-Heledd attended Ysgol Gynradd y Talwrn and Ysgol David Hughes and then studied History and Politics at Trinity College Dublin where she served as Education Sabbatical Officer at the Trinity College Students' Union, and later as Education Sabbatical Officer for the Union of Students in Ireland.
+Heledd attended Ysgol Gynradd y Talwrn and Ysgol David Hughes and then studied History and Politics at Trinity College Dublin, where she served as Education Sabbatical Officer at the Trinity College Students' Union, and later as Education Sabbatical Officer for the Union of Students in Ireland.

 After completing a master's degree in Medieval History at Bangor University, Fychan worked for the Plaid Cymru group in London.

 Career

 Fychan worked for 12 years at the National Museum Wales, serving as Head of Policy and Public Affairs, and was also a lead for governance, strategy, internal communications, international relations and stakeholder engagement.

 In 2009, Fychan was elected to the board of the Museums Association.
 She chaired the Ethics Committee and the Nations Committee, attending multiple international conferences.